FaultErrorFailure92/pynterlocking/README.md

-# pynterlocking
+# Pynterlocking
-An (non safe) Interlocking Kernel written in python3
+A Non-Safe Interlocking Kernel in Python3

-# Why?
+## Why?
-I am currently working on my new kitchen-sink project - a working (but non-safe) interlocking kernel in python3.
-I want to create all necessary Infrastructure-Elements and a working route-logic.
-If that is done, I'll try to create a UI
+Pynterlocking is my latest "kitchen-sink" project, where I aim to develop a functioning (albeit non-safe) interlocking kernel in Python 3.
+The goal is to model all essential infrastructure elements and implement a route-setting logic.
+Once that is complete, I plan to add a user interface (UI) to bring everything together.

-# Features
+## Features

-## Create Elements
+### Infrastructure Elements
-Currently, it is possible to create:
+You can currently create and manage the following infrastructure elements, each with unique but basic properties:

+- **Generic Elements**
-- Generic Elements
+- **Tracks**
-- Tracks
+- **Points**
-- Points
+- **Signals**:
   - Generic Light Signals
   - Main Signals
   - Shunting Signals
   - Distant Signals
   - Protection Signals
   - Signal Repeaters
-- Level Crossings
+- **Level Crossings**
-- Routes
+- **Routes**

-Each Element has it's unique but basic properties.

-## Route Setting
+### Route Setting
-is in Progress:
+Route setting logic is under development and includes:

-- Check if Train, or Shunting Route
+- Determining if the route is for a train or shunting movement
-- Search for distinct standard-route or detour-route
+- Searching for distinct standard routes or alternative detour routes

+### Planned Features
+Future enhancements will focus on improving the kernel's functionality and extensibility:

+- Importing topology data from JSON files
+- Implementing flank protection to ensure safe switching and routing
+- Adding route protection mechanisms

+## Roadmap
+1. Finalize the core route-setting logic
+2. Implement JSON topology importer
+3. Introduce safety features like flank and route protection
+4. Develop a user-friendly UI

+## Contributing
+Contributions are welcome!
+Whether it's suggestions, bug fixes, or feature implementations, feel free to open an issue or submit a pull request.

-## Planned
+## License
-  - Importer for JSON-Topology
-  - Flank Protection
-  - Route Protection
+Not licensed yet.

+---

+Stay tuned as this project evolves! 🚂